30 Different Types of Beetles in Texas

 In addition to providing food for the beetle, the trees also provide a place for it to hide from predators.

-Cedar beetles, as one of the various types of beetles in Texas, play an important role in the ecology of the state.
+Cedar beetles, as one of the various types of beetles in Texas, play an important role in the state’s ecology.

 They are considered beneficial insects since they help to control the population of other pests that can damage plants and trees.